|A Gazetteer for the United States and Canada|

 Inscriptions: "Washington 1889", "The Evergreen State"

 Description: In the left foreground is a King Salmon jumping from the water.
 In the background is a forest at water's edge and Mount Rainer to the right.
 Below is the inscription "The Evergreen State".

 At the bottom of the coin is the issue date (2007) and the motto "E Pluribus Unum".
-The motto is Latin for "Out of Many, One", recognizing that out of the many colonies (or states) emerged
+The motto is Latin for "Out of Many, One", recognizing that out of the many colonies (or states) emerged a single nation.

 Engravers: The Reverse design (the tail or State-side of the Quarter) was created by Charles Vickers (search the coin for the engraver's initials: 'clv').

 Reverse Inscriptions for the Washington Quarter: